Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 - `onSetDisplayName` - We will use this callback to set the `displayName` of the participant when they are calling your support center.
 - `onSetUseVideo` - Finally, this callback will be used to control for our tutorial whether the user will have camera and screen sharing controls (more on that later).

-Finally we will add the body of the component.
+Finally, we will add the body of the component.

 `ClickToCallComponent.tsx`
 ```typescript